hzeller/timg/README.md

 timg --frames=1 multi-resolution.ico  # See only the first bitmap in that file

 timg some-video.mp4         # Watch a video.

+# Play content of webcam (This assumes video4linux2, but whatever input devices
+# are supported on your system with libavdevice-dev)
+timg /dev/video0

 # If you read a video from a pipe, it is necessary to skip attempting the
 # image decode first as this will consume bytes from the pipe.
 Use -V option.